-The Bonner Fellowship will be awarded to 5 select, dedicated fellows from the 540-student incoming first-year class.
+In its pilot year at CC, the Bonner Fellowship was awarded to 5 select, dedicated fellows from the 540-student incoming first-year class.
 Bonner provides students, who have exemplified a strong history of community engagement and leadership experience, an opportunity to make an impact for the public good.
 The Bonner Fellowship allows students to pursue their areas of interest through meaningful internships in community-based organizations.
 Bonner fellows are part of an inclusive, diverse community that recruits and prioritizes students from underrepresented groups at Colorado College.
 In the Fall, Bonner Fellows will be matched with community-based organizations depending on partner needs and Fellow’s areas of interest.
 The Bonner Fellowship is a year-long opportunity that has the potential, depending on the success of the pilot and future funding, to support you for all four years of your college experience.
-While the Bonner Fellows application is open to all members of the incoming class, individuals who have strong Bonner credentials have been invited to apply for the program.
-The CCE encourages students who consider themselves strong Bonner candidates to apply.
-Applications are due by August 21st at midnight MST.
-Click here to access the application via Summit.

 What is the Bonner Fellowship?